samchen98/APPLYS/README.md

 You can run the app with expo
 use the command: npm install -g expo-cli
 Installing:
+From home directory use the command: npm install
 If you want to develop on an android install android studios and install an emulator to run the app. https://developer.android.com/studio
 If you want to develop on ios you need which comes installed on mac xcode.
 You can also use expo to demo the app.